 THOMAS MULHOLLAND (Mayville, NY/ State University of New York at Geneseo ’14)

 Thomas Mulholland, originally of Mayville, New York, graduated from the State University of New York at Geneseo with a degree in Sociology.
 Thomas was involved with volunteering at the Thomas Merton Center by helping to coordinate the NewPeople and special events as well as promoting sustainable food and environmental sustainability in his work at the East End Coop.
-He is most looking forward to gaining experience and building community in the Pittsburgh nonprofit sector.
 Thomas also enjoys drawing, printmaking, and listening to music.
 He is serving at GTECH Strategies.

 ALEXANDRA NIGIDA (Fairfield, PA / University of Pittsburgh ’16)

 Alexandra Nigida, originally from Fairfield, Pennsylvania, graduated from the University of Pittsburgh with a degree in Political Science, minoring in History and receiving a certificate in Russian and East European Studies.
 At Pitt, Alexandra was the president of the school’s Global Human Rights Brigade and led a trip to Panama.
 She also worked as an intern for her local state representative.
-She is most looking forward to being an active member of the Pittsburgh community.
 In her down time, Alexandra enjoys reading, cooking, and running.
-She is serving at Amani Christian Community Development Corporation.
+She is serving at Manchester Academic Charter School.

 JOEL NORMAN (Grand Rapids, MI / Calvin College ’16)

 Grand Rapids native Joel Norman attended Calvin College, where he attained a Philosophy major and Biochemistry minor.
 While in school, he was involved as choir president with a capella, played on the Ultimate Frisbee team, and served with the Campus Ministries.
 He also worked as a scholars program volunteer at the library, tutoring and mentoring elementary school kids.
 Outside of school, Joel interned with North Avenue Presbyterian Church in Atlanta, leading youth retreats and facilitating young adult activities through the church.
 His other community service experiences include volunteering with the YMCA as a food service worker and acting as a personal care assistant to Clark at Home‘s elderly residents.
-Joel looks forward to returning to Pittsburgh, his childhood hometown, and gaining experience doing something for others through PULSE.
 In his free time, Joel likes to play frisbee, read the news, and run.
 He is serving at Manchester Academic Charter School.

 BRIGID O’HARA (Mt.
 Lebanon, PA / The College of Wooster ’16)